matias-ceau/scripts/docs/scripts/pdfopener.sh.md

 ### Dependencies

-- `dmenu`: A dynamic menu for X, required to select the PDF file.
+- `dmenu` - A dynamic menu for X.
-- `evince`: The document viewer used to open PDF files.
+- `evince` - Document viewer for PDF and other formats.
+- `find` - Command-line utility for searching files in a directory hierarchy.

 <a name="description" />